Climate Impacts in the Southeast

 For more information on climate change impacts on water, please visit the Water Resources Impacts page.

-- Increased flooding and hurricanes could present extreme public health and emergency management challenges.
+An increase in wildfires driven by drought conditions can affect human health through poor air quality and direct injury.
+Increased flooding and hurricane intensity could also present extreme public health and emergency management challenges.

 For more information on climate change impacts on human health, please visit the Human Health Impacts page.

-Warmer air and water temperatures, hurricanes, increased storm surges, and sea level rise will likely alter the Southeast's local ecosystems and agricultural productivity.
+Warmer air and water temperatures, hurricanes, increased storm surges, and sea level rise are expected to alter the Southeast's local ecosystems and agricultural productivity.